Chuiniuer/Record-shattering-CDHW-and-ecosystem-productivity/readme.txt

-Codes for the paper "Uncovering the severe impacts of record-shattering compound drought and heatwaves on ecosystem productivity under climate change".
+Codes for the article "Uncovering the severe impacts of record-shattering compound drought and heatwaves on ecosystem productivity under climate change".